implydata/learn-druid/website/courses/druid-basics/parallelism.md

 - [Druid SQL reference](https://druid.apache.org/docs/latest/querying/sql)
 - [Query execution](https://druid.apache.org/docs/latest/querying/query-execution.html)

-The [learn-druid repository](https://github.com/implydata/learn-druid) contains many examples of Druid SQL in action.
+The [Learn Druid developer environment](/courses/resources) contains many examples of Druid SQL in action.
-See [Using the Druid SQL API](https://github.com/implydata/learn-druid/blob/main/notebooks/03-query/12-query-api.ipynb) to get started with Druid SQL.
+See [Using the Druid SQL API](/resources/blob/main/notebooks/03-query/12-query-api.ipynb) to get started with Druid SQL.

 <!-- TBD this should be updated to point to the HTML notebooks when they're ready-->